fossabot/illvart/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/0392af17-3c20-4278-8139-7dbabd347d5c/deploy-status)](https://app.netlify.com/sites/illvart/deploys)

 ## Note
-Please not this is **experimental** version, if you are interested in using this template, please use [github.com/illvart/aboutme](https://github.com/illvart/aboutme).
+Please note this is **experimental** version, if you are interested in using this template, please use [github.com/illvart/aboutme](https://github.com/illvart/aboutme).

 ## License
 Except as otherwise noted, the content licensed under the [MIT License](LICENSE), and code samples are licensed under the [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).